Julian/lean.nvim/README.rst

         -- Show indicators for pin locations when entering an infoview window?
         -- always | never | auto (= only when there are multiple pins)
         indicators = "auto",

+        -- Reuse the last info when opening a new infoview? (default true) -- This allows you, for example, to share pins between tabs. reuse_info = true,
       },

       -- Progress bar support